Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 );
 ```

-We added the `export` keyword before the fonction declaration to tell JavaScript to export that variable for other files.
+We added the `export` keyword before the function declaration to tell JavaScript to export that variable for other files.
+This transforms the `app.jsx` file into a module that can be reused throughout the codebase.
+It is a good practice to separate your components into unique files, like you would for classes in Java.
+Generally, one file should export a single component to make the file system more manageable.
 We can then rewrite the `index.jsx` to take advantage of this like this:

 ```jsx
 // src/index.jsx